West face of Sawmill Ridge Peak

 Sawmill Ridge Peak is located west of Bridgeport, California on the Sawmill Ridge north of Twin Lakes.
 It is referred to as Peak 10,325’ on the “Sawmill Ridge” on topographic maps or as "Sawmill Ridge" on Google Earth™.
 It has a prominence of over 310'.
-The summit is rocky, but requires only light scrambling.
+The summit is rocky, but requires only light scrambling to reach the top.

 It can be hiked from the Buckeye Campground via a longer trail, or via Twin Lakes Road via a steep scramble.
 Either way, the views are stunning.
 With Eagle Peak